fbpx

 Subfloor Damage

-Sometimes the flood is not that serious as to damage your ceiling, but our floor is surely exposed.
+Sometimes the flood is not that serious as to damage your ceiling, but your floor is surely exposed.
 The damage in your sub floor might not be visible, but it still poses a real threat.
-If water gets into your sub flooring, fixing it involves tearing your flood, which is always stressful and expensive.
+If water gets into your sub flooring, fixing it involves tearing your floor, which is always stressful and expensive.
 As water infiltrates, there is also the risk of mold growth.

 Whether it is your ceiling or your sub flooring that is damaged you should reach out to a professional water damage restoration company to dry out your house using advanced equipment.
 This way you avoid long-term damage to your cabinets, walls and floors.
 You also keep your family safe from mold related health problems.